-In 1993 a gene test (predictive test) became available to allow a person at risk to find out if they carry the faulty HD gene and therefore at some point in their life develop symptoms.
-Making a decision to undergo predictive testing is often the most challenging decision a person at risk will need to make.
+In 1993 a gene test (predictive test) became available to allow a person at risk to find out if they carry the faulty Huntington’s disease gene and therefore at some point in their life develop symptoms.
+Making a decision to undergo a predictive testing is often the most challenging decision a person at risk will need to make.

-According to international guidelines, if you are 18 years of age or older and have a blood relative who has been diagnosed with HD, you are eligible for the predictive test.
+According to international guidelines, if you are 18 years of age or older and have a blood relative who has been diagnosed with Huntington’s disease, you are eligible for the predictive test.
 This test is performed through local genetic services.
-If you are under 18 years of age and have questions about testing please seek advice from your local HD association.
+If you are under 18 years of age and have questions about testing please see advice from your local Huntington’s disease Association.

 What is predictive testing?

-There is no right or wrong decision whether to undergo pre-symptomatic testing for HD, it is a personal choice and should be carefully considered:
+There is no right or wrong decision whether to undergo pre-symptomatic testing for Huntington’s disease, it is a person choice and should be carefully considered.

 The testing process usually includes the following steps: